ahmedshaaban/Dojo-Madness-Task/README.md

     1. open a new terminal in the same directory and run `virtualenv --distribute --no-site-packages ./venv`
     2. run `source ./venv/bin/activate`
     3. run `pip install -r requirements.pip`
-    4. run `python send.py`
+    4. run `python send.py` (please not if you Interrupt the rabbitmq client session get closed according to the test file you sent earlier)
     5. check the client side
 ----

 #### to connect to the db: